Rogate: Community centres

 Both Rogate and Rake have village halls.

 Pubs

 The only pub in Rogate village is the White Horse, following the closure of the Wyndham Arms.
 The Jolly Drover at Hill Brow and The Flying Bull at Rake on the old London to Portsmouth road lie just within the parish and county boundary, which runs through the middle of The Flying Bull pub.
 In 2011 the Sun Inn closed and in 2012 planning permission was granted for conversion to two houses for residential use.
 Rake had another pub, now closed: The Red Lion, opposite The Flying Bull on the London Road, which was the scene of a murder in 1748.

 Farm

-Durleighmarsh farm and farm shop are noted for asparagus, strawberries, runner beans and squash.
+Durleighmarsh (pick your own) farm and farm shop are noted for asparagus, strawberries, runner beans and squash.